Molten Man

-The Molten Man (Mark Raxton) is a fictional character appearing in American comic books published by Marvel Comics.
+Molten Man (Mark Raxton) is a fictional character appearing in American comic books published by Marvel Comics.
 Once a chemical engineer who longed to get rich, Mark Raxton was caught in an accident that saw his body get covered by an experimental organic-liquid metal alloy, which granted him superpowers, including the ability to generate extreme heat and radiation.
 Turning to a life of crime, he started off as an enemy of the superhero Spider-Man, but eventually was redeemed.
 He is also the stepbrother of Liz Allan.

 The character has made appearances in several forms of media, including animated series and video games.
-A creature based on the "Molten Man" appeared in the Marvel Cinematic Universe film Spider-Man: Far From Home (2019), which was actually an illusion created by a series of drones operated by Mysterio.
+Additionally, an illusionary creature based on Molten Man appears in the Marvel Cinematic Universe film Spider-Man: Far From Home.

 Publication history

 The character was created by Stan Lee and Steve Ditko and first appeared in The Amazing Spider-Man #28 (September 1965).